Typequick: Products

 According to McIntosh, Typequick is a "one-application company", producing over 10 variations of the software tailored to the specific needs of educational institutions, businesses, and the visually impaired across different languages and computers systems.
 The company systematically conducted research into design optimisation to improve Typequicks ability to remediate the user and motivate their learning.
 The program required constant updates to match the rapidly changing PC and MAC operating systems, disk formats and sizes, video displays and RAM.

 Bi-annual upgrades with improved teaching techniques were released using the recorded results of tens of thousands of students, feedback from teachers and professors, and new PC operating systems and graphics.
 Typequick was originally delivered on a copy protected floppy; later versions included CD-ROM, thumb drive, Network versions for Novell, and WinNet across CP/M80, MS DOS, Windows, MAC, Apple 2, and IBM and MSDOS in Japan.
 Courses were developed for many different languages accommodating their alphabets and keyboard layouts: English, French Canadian, French, German, Dutch, Spanish, and three Japanese alphabets.
-Muliti-platform Multi-user and educational licences were also made available.
+Multi-platform Multi-user and educational licences were also made available.

 While the gameplay varies, in the first edition users choose their intended skill level including 20 words-per-minute for business or professional or 40 words-per-minute for programmer, clerk, or secretary.
 The goal-oriented system displays text one line at a time, with the user typing exactly what appears on the screen.
 If they make a mistake, a bell sounds and a cursor stays on the most recent letter until it is corrected.
 Users receive reports on which letters were typed slowest or incorrectly.
 The user progresses through the levels, which requires them to increase speed and accuracy.